Tutorial: Set up SQL Data Sync between databases in Azure SQL Database and SQL Server

 Select OK and wait for the new sync member to be created and deployed.

-To add a SQL Server database
+Add a SQL Server database

 In the Member Database section, optionally add a SQL Server database to the sync group by selecting Add an On-Premises Database.
 The Configure On-Premises page opens where you can do the following things: